ConduitNetwork/docs/provisioning/instances/managing_instances.rst

 Change Master
   Changes the database Master node in an Instance.
 Clone to Template (VMware)
-  Creates a new VMware Template from the Instance with corresponding |morpheus| Virtual Image record.
+  Creates a new VMware Template from the Instance with corresponding |conduit| Virtual Image record.

 ..
 TIP:: Scrolling down in the Actions dropdown may be necessary to see all options.